victorkich/RiVAE/README.md

-# RiVAE
+# RiAE
-Real to Imaginary Variational Auto-Encoder
+Real to Imaginary Autoencoder